-YA Fiction | Paranormal Romance
+YA Fiction | Paranormal RomanceBlurb:

 “As Seattle is ravaged by a string of mysterious killings and a malicious vampire continues her quest for revenge, Bella once again finds herself surrounded by danger.
 In the midst of it all, she is forced to choose between her love for Edward and her friendship with Jacob – knowing that her decision has the potential to ignite the ageless struggle between vampire and werewolf.
 With her graduation quickly approaching, Bella has one more decision to make: life or death.
-But which is which?” -Goodreads
+But which is which?”

 How to write a review on the Twilight Saga…that is the question.
-Honestly, I suppose I shall have to write a two-part review for each book in the series: a) How I felt when I first read the books at age 12-14 and b) How I felt every other time I read the books.
+Honestly, I suppose I shall have to write a two-part review for each book in the series: a) How I felt when I first read the books at age 14 and b) How I felt when I re-read them at age 18.
 Yes.
 Yes that shall be my format for the following four Twilight Saga book reviews.
 Now let’s proceed.

 pooled ink Review: